Frequently asked questions

 - What’s the difference between traditional Medicare and Medicare prescription drug coverage?

-- Does Medicare cover hospice care?
+- Does Medicare cover hospice programs?

 Who is eligible for Medicare?